microsoft/FluidFramework/experimental/framework/frs-client/README.md

 ## Using Fluid Containers

 Using the `FrsClient` object the developer can create and get Fluid containers.
-Because Fluid needs to be connected to a server containers need to be created and retrieved asynchronously.
+Because Fluid needs to be connected to a server, containers need to be created and retrieved asynchronously.

 ```javascript
 import { FrsClient } from "@fluid-experimental/frs-client";